polca/wurst/README.md

 * Data IO with [Brightway2](https://brightwaylca.org/)
 * Logging framework and a log browser

-See an [example notebook](https://github.com/cmutel/wurst/blob/master/docs/notebooks/marginal-mixes.ipynb) in the docs.
+See also the separate [wurst examples](https://github.com/IndEcol/wurst-examples) repository.

 ## License